ankane/ahoy/README.md

 ### ActiveRecord

 Let’s associate orders with visits.
+Add a `visit_id` column on orders and do:

 ```ruby
 class Order < ActiveRecord::Base